 Suppose a business wants to add sensors to its building systems to monitor and ultimately reduce energy use.
 A good choice is Cisco’s Kinetic platform, which CDW recently deployed at one of the largest school districts in the U.S. to monitor data on the energy use of building systems from a central console.

 Kinetic is designed to handle data from, and integrate with, a wide variety of applications.
-The envisioning workshop can identify future use cases that could benefit the business, but only if there are participants from across the entire organization.
+Thoughtful planning can identify future use cases that could benefit the business, but only if participants from across the organization are in on the conversation.

 For example, Kinetic can be integrated with a building automation system to help enforce energy use policies and enable more complex use cases.
-On such example could enable the organization’s security staff to manage building systems such as elevators, digital signage and lighting under certain conditions.
+It can also enable the organization’s security staff to manage building systems such as elevators, digital signage and lighting under certain conditions.
 When there’s an emergency that requires evacuation, security can immediately lock down elevators so people don’t get trapped, shut down air handlers, push exit maps to digital signage and configure lighting to highlight safe routes.

 My colleague, Chris Black, recently blogged about how some municipalities are using IoT to maximize public safety while minimizing electric consumption by 30 percent.
 Surveillance cameras with embedded analytics track foot traffic, and when it increases in a particular area, nearby streetlights automatically boost their illumination.
 When the cameras no longer detect people, the illumination goes back down.